top of page

 KEEP WINDOWS OPEN TO REMOVE CONDENSATION

 Double glazing, installed in our homes for comfort, can actually make it harder for air to flow in and out of your home.
-It is essential you have adequate ventilation so the moisture in the air can escape outside and does not build up inside your home.
-For this reason we would recommend that you keep your windows or trickle vents open as often as possible to allow optimal airflow.
+It is essential to have adequate ventilation so the moisture in the air can escape outside and does not build up inside your home.
+For this reason, we would recommend that you keep your windows or trickle vents open as often as possible to allow optimal airflow.

 Blue gradient background - dark to light